 To automatically receive emails of a view on a regular schedule (before weekly meetings, for example), click Watch > Subscriptions in the toolbar.

 Note: You might also receive emails to views that other people have arranged for you, including data-driven alerts that notify users when data crosses key thresholds for your business.

 You’ve seen the power of interactive Tableau web views.
 But there are times when you want to show off that data outside the browser.
 If the view creator has given you permission, click the download icon in the toolbar to create a static .png, .pdf, or .pptx file that reflects the view as it looks right now.

 If you come across an interesting view but later forget where you found it, don’t worry.
 Tableau keeps track for you.
 You can find your 12 most recently accessed views on the Recents page, which you can open from the navigation panel.

 You can also find a smaller selection of your most recently accessed views on the Home page.

 As the Tableau content in your organization grows, you’ll want to easily find data important to you.
 To add a view to your favorites, click the star icon in the header.

 To return to a favorite, open the Favorites page from the navigation panel.

-Favorites you choose in Tableau Server or Tableau Online also appear in the Tableau Mobile app, and vice versa, giving you instant access to key data wherever you go.
+Favorites you choose in Tableau Server or Tableau Cloud also appear in the Tableau Mobile app, and vice versa, giving you instant access to key data wherever you go.